 There are three roles in Scrum:

+Together these roles work together in a product team called a Scrum Team.
 They interact with each other in five main events:

 Underlying the framework are three artifacts:

 As an organization introduces Scrum, it might introduce these elements one at a time, as is the usual practice for patterns.
 The roadmap for introducing patterns one at a time is called a sequence.
-Here is a typical or canonical sequence by which these patterns fit together to bring Scrum to a development effort.
+Here is a typical or canonical sequence by which these patterns fit together to introduce Scrum in a development effort.
 This is probably the minimal set of patterns which together could be called Scrum.

-§ 14 Development Team The Product Owner hires a team to implement the product as a series of product increments, to realize the Vision.
+§ 14 Development Team The Product Owner hires a team to implement the product as a series of Product Increments, to realize the Vision.
 The Development Team is a team within the Scrum Team.

 § 24 Sprint Planning The Scrum Team — the Product Owner, Development Team, and the ScrumMaster — assembles to plan the development part of the Sprint, to build a potentially releasable Product Increment.